 3: Take paws, part II

-If you've got a helper, ask him to hold the cat while you clip the nails, or just ask him to scratch your cat's favorite spot or offer up a special treat.
+If you've got a helper, ask her to hold the cat while you clip the nails, or just ask her to scratch your cat's favorite spot or offer up a special treat.

 4: Take a little off the top